MaastrichtU-IDS/euraknos-ontology/README.md

 ![Generate documentation](https://github.com/MaastrichtU-IDS/euraknos-ontology/workflows/Generate%20documentation/badge.svg)

-OWL Ontology for the EURAKNOS project, and documentation website
+OWL Ontology for the EURAKNOS project, and documentation website.

+The documentation website will be updated automatically when a change is made to the [euraknos-ontology.owl](https://github.com/MaastrichtU-IDS/euraknos-ontology/blob/master/euraknos-ontology.owl) file on the `master` branch.

-### Generate docs
+### Generate docs locally

 See Ontospy documentation: http://lambdamusic.github.io/Ontospy